Energy-Efficient Federated Edge Learning with Streaming Data: A Lyapunov Optimization Approach: Introduction

 Most of the state-of-the-art methods assume static training data at the edge devices, i.e., the entire dataset is available from the beginning and remains unchanged over the learning process.
 In real-world applications, training data are usually randomly and continuously generated over time.
-Some recent works have considered online FL with time-varying datasets, focusing on the effects of dynamic aggregation weighting \cite{chen2020asynchronous}, workload adjustment \cite{damaskinos2020fleet}, local model prediction \cite{mitra2021ofl}, and adaptation to concept drift \cite{jothimurugesan2023federated}.
+One motivating example is the test driving of autonomous vehicles, where the drivers actively identify upcoming objects on the road and thus provide the training task with streaming labeled data.\footnote{Labeling streaming data is a non-trivial and resource-demanding task.
+This entails, in addition to increased processing time, a labeling effort that may have to be done manually (as in the given example, human action is required).} Some recent works have considered online FL with time-varying datasets, focusing on the effects of dynamic aggregation weighting \cite{chen2020asynchronous}, workload adjustment \cite{damaskinos2020fleet}, local model prediction \cite{mitra2021ofl}, and adaptation to concept drift \cite{jothimurugesan2023federated}.
 However, joint optimization of computation and communication resources has not been investigated in these prior works.
 A few studies have jointly considered latency and learning performance in FL with streaming data \cite{jin2021budget,liu2023dyn}, though under different system models and design parameters.

 Another aspect that is often overlooked is the computational resource management, as most existing works assume either equal computational energy consumption in every iteration or impose a per-iteration constraint \cite{battiloro2023lya}.
 When the training process is subject to a long-term energy constraint, dynamic adjustment of CPU frequency can achieve better performance by adapting to the system dynamics as compared to uniform allocation over time \cite{guo2022dynamicSch,bou2022wireless, peng2023online}.
 From the perspective of wireless channels, many existing works assume that the channels remain static during each training iteration, which facilitates the latency analysis and resource allocation decision \cite{yang2020energy,wan2021ca,ji2022client,bou2022wireless,chen2020ajoint}.
 However, this assumption might be unrealistic, given that the coherent time is usually much shorter than the duration of one training iteration.